benhuson/expire-users/readme.txt

 === Expire Users ===
 Contributors: husobj
 Donate link: http://www.benhuson.co.uk/donate/
-Tags: users, password, expire
+Tags: users, password, expire, login, roles
 Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 0.3
+Stable tag: 0.4
 License: GPLv2 or later

 Set expiry dates for user logins.

 == Description ==

-> Important security update - please upgrade to version 0.3
+> Important security update - if you are using version 0.2 or earlier please upgrade

-Set expiry dates for user logins.

 **Currently a beta version.**

+This plugin allows you to set expiry dates for user logins.
+You can set a user to:

+* Never expire (default)
+* Expire in X days, weeks, moths or years
+* Expire on a specific date

+When a user expires you can:

+* Change the role of that user
+* Replace the user's password with a randomly generated one
+* Send an email notification to the user
+* Send an email notification to the site administrator
+* Perform you own actions using an `expire_users_expired` hook

+The email notification messages can be configured in the admin settings.

 Please post in the [support forum](http://wordpress.org/support/plugin/expire-users) if you find any issues.